Treatment for Allergy

 Your opinion or preference

-The most effective ways to treat allergies are avoidance, allergy immunotherapy, and medicine.
+The most effective ways to treat allergies are staying away from your triggers, getting allergy shots, and taking medicine.

 What is avoidance?